Martin1982/live-broadcast-bundle/README.md

 ## About

-The Live Broadcast Bundle will make it possible to plan live video streams to various channels like Twitch, YouTube Live, Facebook Live (referred to as Output or Channels).
+The Live Broadcast Bundle will make it possible to plan live video streams to various websites/apps like Twitch, YouTube Live, Facebook Live.

-As "Input" we support files, URL's or existing RTMP streams.
+You are able to stream from various inputs.
+This package supports files, URL's or existing RTMP streams.

 For more info you can view the latest recorded presentation below, check the demo project at https://github.com/Martin1982/live-broadcast-demo or read on;